instantOS/instantos.github.io/faq.md

 ## Can I customize the status bar

-You can completely disable the built-in status bar in the settings menu and then run our own status bar (or status script periodically).
+You can completely disable the built-in status bar in the settings menu and then run your own status bar (or status script periodically).
 For inspiration have a look at `/usr/bin/instantstatus`.

 ## My keyboard layout doesn't work with instantOS and language support sucks